Anandpandeypgm/cosmo-track/README.md

-CosmoTrack: OrbitalVista
+CosmoTrack:  Interactive Orrery
-OrbitalVista is an engaging web application that visualizes the solar system in stunning 3D.
+CosmoTrack is an engaging web application that visualizes the solar system in stunning 3D.
 Users can explore planets, asteroids, and comets while learning about their unique characteristics.

 Key Features
 🌌 3D Visualization: